afarhan/ubitxv6/README.md

 # Firmware And Userland For HERMES Radio

-This repository contains the firmware and userland tools for the uBitx v6 based Rhizomatica's HF radio trasceiver.
+This repository contains the firmware and userland tools for the uBitx v6 based Rhizomatica's HF radio transceiver.

 ## Organization